layonluciano/nfc-com/README.md

 # nfc-com
-API used to communicate with Mifare 1K Classic NFC tags
+Java API used to communicate with Mifare 1K Classic NFC tags.

 ---